Taliferro › Blog › CRM Alternatives

 CRM Alternatives

 A CRM is great at storing information and producing reports.
-It is not great at moving work.
-When teams are drowning in follow-ups, handoffs, and manual updates, the answer is often not “a better CRM.”
+It’s not great at moving work.
+When teams are drowning in follow-ups, handoffs, and manual updates, the answer is usually not “a better CRM.”
 It’s a better execution layer.

 This hub collects posts that explain why CRMs slow organizations down, what a Business Momentum System (BMS) is, and how to evaluate alternatives that reduce chasing and increase follow-through.